Product » Xeams » Knowledge Base

 - Xeams will go down if the downstream server goes down

 - Click the Configure link for SMTP Proxy.
 Click here for a screen shot

 - Disable the SMTP proxy server.
 To do this, uncheck the option Enable SMTP Proxy.

 - Now click the Configure link for the normal SMTP server.
 Click here for a screen shot.

 - Click the Domain Configuration tab.

 - Add domains belonging to your company.
-Put the internal IP address of your actual server in the field.
+Put the internal IP address of your downstream server (the one that gets emails after Xeams

 This must be done for every domain you have.

 - Enable the server if needed and change the port to 25.

 - Run Diagnostic Check - Inbound under Tools to ensure every check passes.